 HOW TO APPLY

-This public art opportunity is open to ALL professional artists and artist teams worldwide.
+This public art opportunity is open to artists and artist teams living in Pima County.

 Prepare Application